 Best Mousepad for Rainbow Six Siege - The Ultimate Guide

-Every piece of kit that you use will make a difference if you’re planning on playing at your highest levels.
-The mousepad is an often neglected piece of equipment, but it really shouldn’t be.
+Every piece of kit that you use will make a difference if you're planning on playing at the highest levels.
+The mousepad is an often neglected piece of equipment, but it really shouldn't be.
 Aside from the fact that a good pad will drastically elongate the lifespan of your mouse feet it can also really make a difference when it comes to ingame performance.
-A good gaming mousepad will obviously offer a smooth and consistent glide for your mouse, but these pads also come in many different sizes and materials, making it so that you can get one that compliments your personal playing style and preferences.
+A good gaming mousepad will obviously offer a smooth and consistent glide for your mouse, but these pads also come in many different sizes and materials, making it so that you can get one that complements your personal playing style and preferences.

 We've gathered the five most used pads in the Rainbow Six Siege pro scene and listed them in this article to help you decide in case you're in the dark about your next purchase, so whether you're a seasoned veteran looking for their next pad or you're a new player trying to figure things out: we've got you covered!

 What makes a mousepad good for Rainbow Six Siege?

 There are definitely trends that we notice when we make these kinds of lists, and Rainbow Six Siege isn't an exception on the mousepad front: large, cloth pads are very obviously favored here.

 This can be the case for a multitude of reasons, but we can take an educated guess on why this came to be the case over the past decade or so.
 Most professional players are playing at comparatively low eDPI values so they definitely need a large playing surface to accommodate all these large mouse swipes, and large hard pads are simply much less mobile due to the fact that they obviously take up way more space than a rolled up cloth pad.
 Aside from that (or as a consequence of more and more pros and competitive gamers using cloth pads) there just isn't a lot of choice if you're shopping for hard pads.